cclienti/verilog-ip/hw/lib/prra/README.rst

 :math:`$P_k$` corresponds to the relation :math:`$P_k \leftarrow \text{request}[k]==1$`,
 :math:`$P_0$` is evaluated with the highest priority and :math:`$P_3$` with the lowest priority.

-An extra highest priority transition, which is not mentioned on the next figure, must be added to all states to keep the current state until the granted request ends.
+An extra highest priority transition, which is not mentioned in the next figure, must be added to all states to keep the current state until the granted request ends.
 This end condition is detected when a lowering edge of the request :math:`k` occurs when the arbiter is in state :math:`k`.